svujcich/MechaCar_Statistical_Analysis/README.md

 ![t-test_subset_mfg_lots](https://user-images.githubusercontent.com/106559768/192942689-616c06eb-7a9d-4581-bfcd-2346c958cd63.png)

 The previous image shows the results of the T-Test for manufacturing Lot1, Lot 2, and Lot 3 respectively.
 Both lot 1 and Lot 2 have a p value that is greater than the significance value of 0.05.
-In both cases, the null hypothesis is accepted, and the there is no statistical difference between the mean of the subset and the mean of the population.
+In both cases, the null hypothesis is accepted, and the there is no statistical difference between the mean PSI of the subset and the mean PSI of the population.
 This conclusion aligns with the mean values for each lot discovered using the summary statistics table.
 Looking at the T-Test results for Lot 3, the p-value is 0.04.
-Because the  p-value for Lot 3 is less than the significance value of 0.05, the null hypothesis is rejected and the alternate hypothesis is accepted; this means there is a statistical difference between the mean of the subset and the mean of the population.
-Again, this conclusion aligns with the findings from the summary statistic table, where the mean PDI of Lot 3 was determined to be less than the design specifications of 1500 PSI.
+Because the  p-value for Lot 3 is less than the significance value of 0.05, the null hypothesis is rejected and the alternate hypothesis is accepted; this means there is a statistical difference between the mean PSI of the subset and the mean PSI of the population.
+Again, this conclusion aligns with the findings from the summary statistic table, where the mean PSI of Lot 3 was determined to be less than the design specifications of 1500 PSI.

 ## Study Design: MechaCar vs Competition
 In a market full of competition, customers have many options about where to buy a vehicle.
 In order to capture vehicle sales, it would be beneficial conduct additional statistical studies to determine how MechaCar compares to its competitors.
 One statistical test that might be of interest to consumers is how does city fuel efficiency differ from highway fuel efficiency across brands.